 top of page

-About 3.7 million years ago, oceanic water from the Mediterranean poured into the Jordan Rift Valley through the Jezreel Valley.
+About 3.7 million years ago, oceanic water from the Mediterranean poured into the Jordan Rift Valley via the Jezreel Valley.
 Subsequently, the intervening mountains rose up, leading to the isolation of a large lake called Lake Lissan.
 Lake Kinneret in the north and the Dead Sea are all that remain of this giant lake.
-The Jordan River meanders through the length of the Jordan Valley and connects these two lakes.
-As the crow flies, the distance is only 65 miles, but the twists and turns of the river more than double this.
+The Jordan River meanders through the length of the Jordan Valley and connects the two lakes.
+The distance covered as the crow flies is 65 miles, but the twists and turns of the river more than double this.

 Do you find my website interesting and helpful?